ifotn/smartbeach-windows-prototype/ReadMe.md

 <p>1.
 Ensure that the prerequisites are fulfilled to run the project.</p>
 <p>2.
 Install the above-mentioned libraries with python.</p>
 <p>3.
 Ensure that final data in csv format (All_variables_cleaned_data.csv) is present in the current directory.</p>
 <p>4.
-Replace the Global Variables meteomatics_user_name and meteomatics_password with Metiomatics Access credentials</p>
+Replace the Global Variables meteomatics_user_name and meteomatics_password with Meteomatics Access credentials.
+Create credentials for free but only on a 14 day trial.</p>
 <p>4.
 Run the final named widget.py.</p>